Ocugen Inc. (OCGN) Shares Up Despite Recent Market Volatility

-Ocugen Inc. (NASDAQ: OCGN)’s stock price has increased by 3.97 compared to its previous closing price of 0.94.
-However, the company has seen a -9.63% decrease in its stock price over the last five trading sessions.
+Ocugen Inc. (NASDAQ: OCGN)’s stock price has increased by 0.13 compared to its previous closing price of 1.00.
+Nevertheless, the company has seen a 2.21% surge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/26/21 that W.R.
 Grace, AMC, Ocugen, Carnival: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Ocugen Inc. (NASDAQ: OCGN) Right Now?